fas7blas7/JSU-Testing/README.md

-SumNumberTests.js & CheckForSymmetryTests.js
+SumNumberTests.js, CheckForSymmetryTests.js & RgbToHexTests.js

-This project contains unit tests for two functions:
+This project contains unit tests for three functions:

-    sum() from the 01_SumNumbers.js module – Calculates the sum of array elements. isSymmetric() from the 02_CheckForSymmetry.js module – Checks if an array is symmetric.
+    sum() from the 01_SumNumbers.js module – Calculates the sum of array elements. isSymmetric() from the 02_CheckForSymmetry.js module – Checks if an array is symmetric. rgbToHexColor() from the 03_RgbToHex.js module – Converts RGB values to hexadecimal color codes.

-Both sets of tests are written using JUnit with the Chai assertion library.
+All tests are written using JUnit with the Chai assertion library.
 📁 Project Structure

 ├── 01_SumNumbers.js            // Module containing the sum function
 ├── 02_CheckForSymmetry.js      // Module containing the isSymmetric function
+├── 03_RgbToHex.js              // Module containing the rgbToHexColor function
 └── tests
     ├── SumNumberTests.js       // Test cases for the sum function
-    └── CheckForSymmetryTests.js // Test cases for the isSymmetric function
+    ├── CheckForSymmetryTests.js // Test cases for the isSymmetric function
+    └── RgbToHexTests.js        // Test cases for the rgbToHexColor function

 🚀 Getting Started